 Regional Transportation Planning

 In an effort to identify the public transportation needs, resources, and strategies for the State of Texas the Texas Department of Transportation (TXDOT) established a Regional Transportation Planning process in 2006.
-PRPC was chosen to serve as the regional lead entity in the Panhandle and quickly helped establish the Panhandle Regional Transportation Planning Advisory Group (RTAG).
-The RTAG brings expertise from TXDOT, the transportation sector, the Health and Human Service Sector, Local Municipalities, special interests, and the public at large to the table in discussions regarding the Regional Plan.
-Local Government Services (LGS) staff assists the RTAG by posting meetings, facilitating plan development, managing fiscal responsibilities, hosting meetings, and meeting TXDOT reporting requirements.
+PRPC was chosen to serve as the regional lead entity in the Panhandle and quickly helped establish the Panhandle Regional Organization to Maximize Public Transportation (PROMPT).
+The PROMPT brings expertise from TXDOT, the transportation sector, the Health and Human Service Sector, Local Municipalities, special interests, and the public at large to the table in discussions regarding the Regional Plan.
+Local Government Services (LGS) staff assists the PROMPT by posting meetings, facilitating plan development, managing fiscal responsibilities, hosting meetings, and meeting TXDOT reporting requirements.

-The first Panhandle Regional Transportation Planning Plan was adopted in early 2007 after a comprehensive planning effort.
-In the 2007 Plan, transportation resources were identified, user groups were surveyed, health and human services organizations were inquired of, and a comprehensive needs assessment was conducted.
+The current Panhandle Regional Transportation Planning Plan was adopted in early 2011 after a comprehensive planning effort.
+In the 2011 Plan, transportation resources were identified, user groups were surveyed, health and human services organizations were inquired of, and a comprehensive needs assessment was conducted.
 Based on this needs assessment gaps in service were identified and opportunities for improvement in the region’s public transportation system were evidenced.
 This led to the development of regional improvement strategies to address the needs of the citizens of the Panhandle.
-Through 2009 over 75% of the strategies identified in the Plan have been implemented and the RTAG is serving as a model of Regional Transportation Planning in the State of Texas.
+Through 2009 all strategies from the 2007 Plan have been implemented and the PROMPT is serving as a model of Regional Transportation Planning in the State of Texas.

 As part of the maintenance and implementation of the Regional Transportation Planning Plan, LGS staff assists Regional Transportation Planning providers with applying and securing funds through TXDOT’s Job Access/Reverse Commute and New Freedom programs.
 These programs help to make public transportation more accessible and more cost effective to the public and employers in the region.

-All RTAG meetings are open to the public and follow the Texas Open Meetings Act.
+All PROMPT meetings are open to the public and follow the Texas Open Meetings Act.
 If you would like to be added to an interested parties list to receive direct notification of upcoming meetings please see contact information to the right.
-The volunteers who comprise the RTAG make Regional Transportation Planning possible.
-The following is a list of all of the current members of the RTAG who are greatly appreciated
+The volunteers who comprise the PROMPT make Regional Transportation Planning possible.
+The following is a list of all of the current members of the PROMPT who are greatly appreciated.

 Contact Information